nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Pawbook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Add a dog profile**
+**Use case: UC01 - Add a dog/owner profile or program**

 **MSS**

-1. User request to add a dog profile to the list.
+1. User request to add a dog/owner profile or program to the list.
-2. Pawbook adds the dog.
+2. Pawbook adds the dog/owner.

     Use case ends.

 **Extensions**

 * 1a.
-Dog name is not specified.
+Missing mandatory dog/owner/program details.

     * 1a1.
 Pawbook shows an error message.
     * 1a2.
-User adds dog name.
+User supplies missing details.

       Use case resumes at step 2.

-* 1b.
-Dog breed is not specified.

-    * 1b1.
-Pawbook shows an error message.
-    * 1b2.
-User adds dog breed.

-      Use case resumes at step 2.

-* 1c.
-Owner ID is not specified.

-    * 1c1.
-Pawbook shows an error message.
-    * 1c2.
-User adds owner ID.

-      Use case resumes at step 2.

-* 1d.
-Tag is not specified.

-    * 1d1.
-Pawbook shows an error message.
-    * 1d2.
-User adds tag.

-      Use case resumes at step 2.

-**Use case: UC02 - Add an owner profile**

-**MSS**

-1. User request to add an owner profile to the list.
-2. Pawbook adds the owner.

-    Use case ends.

-**Extensions**

-* 1a.
-Owner name is not specified.

-    * 1a1.
-Pawbook shows an error message.
-    * 1a2.
-User adds owner name.

-      Use case resumes at step 2.

-* 1b.
-Owner phone number is not specified.

-    * 1b1.
-Pawbook shows an error message.
-    * 1b2.
-User adds owner phone number.

-      Use case resumes at step 2.

-* 1c.
-Owner email is not specified.

-    * 1c1.
-Pawbook shows an error message.
-    * 1c2.
-User adds owner email.

-      Use case resumes at step 2.

-* 1d.
-Owner address is not specified.

-    * 1d1.
-Pawbook shows an error message.
-    * 1d2.
-User adds owner address.

-      Use case resumes at step 2.

-**Use case: UC03 - Add a program**

-**MSS**

-1. User request to add a program.
-2. Pawbook adds the program.

-    Use case ends.

-**Extensions**

-* 1a.
-Program name is not specified.

-    * 1a1.
-Pawbook shows an error message.
-    * 1a2.
-User adds program name.

-      Use case resumes at step 2.

-* 1b.
-Program time is not specified.

-    * 1b1.
-Pawbook shows an error message.
-    * 1b2.
-User adds program time.

-      Use case resumes at step 2.
+*Note:* The mandatory details here refer to name, breed, owner ID for dogs; name, phone number, email and address for owners; name and time for programs.

-**Use case: UC04 - Delete a dog/owner profile or program**
+**Use case: UC02 - Delete a dog/owner profile or program**

 **MSS**